TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-change-data-retention.md

 # **I need to change how long Application Insights retains my data**

-To change the retention, from your Application Insights resource, go to the Usage and Estimated Costs page and select the Data Retention option.
+To change the data retention, from your Application Insights resource, go to the Usage and Estimated Costs page and select the Data Retention option.
 Move the slider to select a desired retention.
 [Learn more](https://docs.microsoft.com/azure/azure-monitor/app/pricing#change-the-data-retention-period) about changing your data retention.

 ## **Recommended Documents**